Particle-kun/BAR-Widgets/README.md

 Sets spring camera orientation by chat command or keybind

 I made this because anchorkeys aren't persistent and I didn't like that. <br>
-I couldn't find a solution to easily and repeatably adjust the camera how I wanted, so I made this widget to address that.
+I couldn't find a solution to easily and repeatably adjust the camera how I wanted and noticed that I began to rotate my camera less as a result.<br>
+So I made this widget to address that.

 Chat: `/camset X Y`  (replace XY with the desired values, in degrees, and separated by a space) EX: `/camset 45 90`